shayneestill/p8105_hw6_ske2118/hw6.md

 |:---------------|------:|-------:|--------:|
 | victim_sexMale | 0.426 |  0.324 |   0.558 |

+The odds of solving homicides for male victims is 0.426 times the odds of solving homicides for female victims is 0.426.

 Now run glm for each of the cities in your dataset, and extract the adjusted odds ratio (and CI) for solving homicides comparing male victims to female victims.
 Do this within a “tidy” pipeline, making use